Yannick Ngakoue

-Yannick Nicolas Ngakoue (/jɑːˈniːk nˈgɑːkweɪ/ yah-NEEK-_-n-GAH-kway; born March 31, 1995) is an American football defensive end who is a free agent.
-He played college football at Maryland and was drafted by the Jacksonville Jaguars in the third round of the 2016 NFL Draft.
-He has also played one season each for the Minnesota Vikings, Baltimore Ravens, and Las Vegas Raiders.
+Yannick Ngakoue (/jɑːˈniːk nˈgɑːkweɪ/ yah-NEEK-_-n-GAH-kway; born March 31, 1995) is an American professional football linebacker of the National Football League (NFL).
+He played college football for the Maryland Terrapins and was selected by the Jacksonville Jaguars in the third round of the 2016 NFL draft.
+He spent two stints with the Baltimore Ravens and has also played one season each for the Minnesota Vikings, Las Vegas Raiders, Indianapolis Colts, and Chicago Bears.

-Early years
+Early life

-Ngakoue attended Friendship Collegiate Academy Public Charter School in Washington, D.C., where he was teammates with Eddie Goldman.
+Ngakoue was born in Washington, D.C. to a Cameroonian father and Martiniquais mother.
+He attended Friendship Collegiate Academy Public Charter School in Washington, D.C., where he was teammates with Eddie Goldman.
 As a senior, he was the Gatorade Football Player of the Year for Washington D.C. after recording 17 sacks.
 Ngakoue was rated by Rivals.com as a four-star recruit and was ranked as the fourth best outside linebacker in his class.
 He committed to the University of Maryland, College Park to play college football.

 College career

 As a true freshman at Maryland in 2013, Ngakoue played in all 13 games and had nine tackles, two sacks and an interception.
 As a sophomore in 2014, he started all 12 games and recorded 37 tackles and six sacks.
 As a junior in 2015, Ngakoue set a school record with 13.5 sacks.
-After the season, he announced that he would forgo his senior season and enter the 2016 NFL Draft.
+After the season, he announced that he would forgo his senior season and enter the 2016 NFL draft.